Honors Orientation and Student Development

-One substantial benefit to being a student in The Honors College is participating in our comprehensive orientation program.
+One substantial benefit to being a student in The Honors College is participating in our comprehensive orientation and development program.
 Through this program, honors students learn many of the skills that will make them successful students and developing scholars at UAlbany.
 It also provides the initial opportunity for honors students to begin forming a community with their roommates, suitemates, and hallmates in honors housing.

 Our comprehensive orientation program is made up of six components, each of which is designed to teach specific skills while providing honors students the opportunity to get to know each other.
 None are required, but all are offered to all honors students - including commuter honors students.